sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_android.md

 ![New Instrument Profile](img/FieldGenius/Field%20Genius%204.png)

 Click `GNSS Rover` and select *NMEA* as the Make.
-Set your Profile Name to something memorable like 'RTK-Express' then click the 'Create' button.
+Set your Profile Name to something memorable like 'SparkFun RTK' then click the 'Create' button.

 ![Set up communication](img/FieldGenius/Field%20Genius%205.png)